SimonRafferty/LMStudio-Code/README.md

 **AI-Powered Coding Assistant with Intelligent Context Management**

 Command-line coding assistant for LM Studio (or any OpenAI-compatible API).
-Features intelligent context management, dual-track processing, web search, and a modern CLI interface optimized for token limits.
+Features intelligent context management, dual-track processing, web search, and a modern CLI interface optimized for token limits, based on the (fantastic) Claude Code UI.

 ## Key Features